Lysimachia latifolia

 Lysimachia latifolia, sometimes called Trientalis latifolia, is a species of flowering plant in the family Primulaceae.
 It is known as starflower, chickweed-wintergreen, or Pacific starflower.

 Description

 It is a low-growing, creeping perennial reaching (5 to 30 cm).

 The roots are tuberous, creeping rhizomes.
 The stems are erect, 10–20 cm high.
 It has 5 to 7 whorled, lanceolate, entire leaves distributed levelly in a single group.

-The flowers are white or pink flowers are borne in April or May.
-Calyx (the collective term for sepals) is 5- to 9-parted and persistent.
-Corolla (the collective term for petals) is also 5- to 9-parted, rotate, with a very short tube and elliptic-lanceolate segments.
-Stamens occur in the same number as the corolla lobes (5-9) and are positioned opposite them.
+The white or pink flowers are borne in April or May.
+The Calyx (the collective term for sepals) is 5- to 9-parted and persistent, and the corolla (the collective term for petals) is also 5- to 9-parted, rotate, with a very short tube and elliptic-lanceolate segments.
+Stamens occur in the same number as the corolla lobes (5–9) and are positioned opposite to them.
 1-3 peduncles, 1-flowered, filiform, and ebracteate.

 The ovary is one-celled.
 The style (gynoecium) is filiform.